(Above) © Paul Havel & Jackie Greaney

-When birders look back on the winter of 2018, it will be as the “winter of the snowy owl” in the Adirondacks.
+With the arctic chills blasting the US’s northern states, 2019 is promising to be a great year for spotting the illusive snowy owl.
 The giant predator, rarely seen in the lower 48, has flocked to area in historic and unprecedented numbers creating mayhem at airports and delighting Harry Potter fans.
 One such place they’ve been spotted locally: The Craig Wood Golf Course, reminiscent of their home in the arctic tundra.
 Take a causal cross-country ski climb (either at daybreak or dusk when they are more likely to be active) up River Road to Craig Wood Golf Course and keep your eyes peeled as you descend into Cascade Ski Center’s groomed Nordic trails.

 One of the only races of its kind in the US, this citizens cross-country ski race features athletes from the US and Canada who compete in two distance races – 25 or 50 kilometers – on the Olympic trails on Mt.
 Van Hoevenberg.